 But what causes brain fog in the perimenopause?
 When your brain isn’t behaving itself and feels more like cotton wool than a useful organ, it’s down to those bloomin’ hormones again.
 This time oestrogen and testosterone are sloping off and affecting your cognitive powers.

-But if you don’t want to wait to sharpen up your noodle, there are still things you can do to find your way through brain fog and improve your cognitive health.
+f you don’t want to wait to sharpen up your noodle, there are still things you can do to find your way through brain fog.

 We know, we keep telling you to get a good night’s kip.
 But if you are going to give your mind a fighting chance to deal with all these hormonal changes, as well as your busy life, then it’s vital you work on your sleep deficit.

 What can you do to improve the quality and quantity of shut-eye in your bedroom?
-Take a look at our top tips on dealing with sleep problems, like deep breathing, yoga, and massage, and put some into action.
+Take a look at our top tips on dealing with sleep problems and put some into action.

 USE IT OR LOSE IT